-6.2.6.1 The proper administration of standard field sobriety tests.
-6.2.6.2 The safe transportation of the impaired arrestee.
-6.2.6.3 The proper administration of chemical tests to determine intoxication or impairment.
-6.2.6.4 The incarceration or release to a responsible third party.
-6.2.6.5 Disposition of the arrestee's vehicle.
-6.2.6.6 Other practices consistent with applicable statutes.
+- 6.2.6.1 The proper administration of standard field sobriety tests. - The use of a Drug Recognition Expert (DRE), if the agency uses such expertise. - 6.2.6.3 The safe transportation of the impaired arrestee. - The proper administration of chemical tests to determine intoxication or impairment. - 6.2.6.5 The incarceration or release to a responsible third party. - 6.2.6.6 Disposition of the arrestee's vehicle. - 6.2.6.7 Other practices consistent with applicable statutes.